TriumphLLC/Blend4Web/doc_src/developers.rst

 As with ``DDS`` format, textures compressed using the ``PVRTC`` algorithm may not work on some platforms, especially mobile, because using this compression format require support for the ``IMG_texture_compression_pvrtc`` WebGL extension.

-The PVRTC library and SDK are available for Windows, Linux and MacOS X systems alike.
+The PVRTC library and SDK are available for Windows, Linux and macOS systems alike.
 Installation packages can be downloaded from the `Power VR Insider <https://community.imgtec.com/developers/powervr/>`_ web page.

 The Blend4Web engine uses a console PVRTC tool.
 To use it, you need to add the path to it to the ``PATH`` environmental variable, like the following: